-We are in the midst of the greatest revolution the biomedical sciences have ever seen.
-Recent progress has made it possible for us to soon move past the one size fits all approach to medicine to an age of personalized medicine and precision therapies.
-This will have a dramatic impact on human longevity allowing us to live much longer and healthier lives.
+We are in the middle of the greatest revolution the biomedical sciences have ever seen.
+Within the next few decades we will see a shift away from the one-size-fits all approach to medicine towards an age of personalized medicine and precision therapies that will allow us to live much longer and healthier lives.

-But what we might be creating by adding years of life is living prisons for decaying minds.
-The problems that afflict the body are low hanging fruit, the complexity inherent to the brain and what it would take to figure out what goes wrong with it are many orders of magnitude greater.
-As science continues to take bold leaps forward it may soon leave us with an epidemic of rotting brains in healthy bodies.
+But, what we might be creating by adding years of life is living prisons for dying minds.
+The afflictions of the body are low hanging fruit compared to the complexity inherent to the brain and what it would take to treat it.
+As science continues to take bold leaps forward, it may soon leave us with an epidemic of rotting brains in healthy bodies.

-Once you turn about twenty, for reasons we can not even properly explain, neurons in your brain start to die.
-Unlike other cells, neurons don’t grow back.
+Once you turn about twenty, for reasons we can’t properly explain, neurons in your brain start to die.
+Unlike other cells in your body, neurons don’t grow back.
 But there are a hundred million neurons in your head with one hundred trillion connections between them, so you don’t notice when a few go.

 But it’s not like anything really changes before or after that threshold is crossed, we just give it the name disease because now symptoms of that cell death are visible, but what led to it is usually decades of accumulated degeneration that doesn’t stop.